chef/chef-web-docs/chef_master/source/ctl_kitchen.rst

      default-centos-65
        # ...

-When Kitchen is being used to test cookbooks, Kitchen will track state data:
+When Test Kitchen is being used to test cookbooks, Test Kitchen will track state data:

 .. code-block:: yaml